mozilla-services/heka/docs/source/config/outputs/log.rst

 - payload_only (bool, optional):
-    If set to true, then only the message payload string will be output, otherwise the entire `Message` struct will be output in JSON format.
+    If set to true, then only the message payload string will be output, otherwise the entire `Message` struct will be output in human readable text format.

 Example: